PaperStoryTTRPG/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Super Mario Bros.
 Wonder*{: .italic }
 >
 > Kerpops are distant relatives to goombas.
-Over time, they’ve adapted their bodies to the harsh volcanic conditions they dwell in, with built-in defense mechanisms for when things get too hot.
+Over time, they've adapted their bodies to the harsh volcanic conditions they dwell in, with built-in defense mechanisms for when things get too hot.
 >
 > ***+1 Heart**{: .heart-color}, **+1 Courage**{: .courage-color }*{: .text-gamma .header-font }
 > *1 Power, 0 Defense*{: .text-gamma .header-font }